-The term data refers to "the collection of items of information such as the representations of facts, concepts, or instructions in a manner suitable for communication, interpretation, or processing by employees or by automatic means.
-Data can be in the form of files in a computer's volatile or non-volatile memory, in a data storage-device, or in the form of data in transit across a transmission medium".
-(Gattiker, 2004) In the scope of this paper, it simply means, information that is created, stored, transmitted, disseminated and consumed in digital form i.e. at the most rudimentary level in binaries as zeros and ones.
+The term data refers to "the collection of items of information such as the representations of facts, concepts, or instructions in a manner suitable for communication, interpretation, or processing by employees or by automatic means" (Gattiker, 2004).
+In the scope of this paper, it simply means, information that is created, stored, transmitted, disseminated and consumed in digital form i.e. at the most rudimentary level in binaries as zeros and ones.